Happy Bunion ‘s Story

 The experience at Sole Mechanic was a positive one.

-We did book an appointment for 2 of us, 1 hour all up, so the staff has enough time to guide you through what barefoot is about and what’s the best option.
+We booked an appointment for 2 of us, 1 hour all up, so the staff has enough time to guide you through what barefoot is about and the best option.

-We went through ankle and toes Range Of Motion, barometric platform test and we then try a couple of shoes each.
+We went through the ankle and toes Range Of Motion and barometric platform test and tried a couple of shoes each.

 Vivobarefoot, given its ethical approach to shoe wear, was since the start our choice, and so far, the best option we could go for.